heckler1/ansible_playbooks/README.md

-All plays will run on CentOS 7 or Ubuntu 16.04.
+All plays will run on CentOS 7 or Ubuntu 16.04 unless stated otherwise.
 They require the sudo password to be set.
 This can be done at runtime with -K, or by setting the variable "ansible_become_pass".

 The Apache role installs an Apache 2 server with self-signed HTTPS and a strict TLS configuration.